-This year’s World Children’s Day was celebrated on 20 November, but it’s important for us as parents and carers to continue to support children’s rights every day.
+World Children’s Day is celebrated each year on 20 November, but it’s important for us as parents and carers to continue to support children’s rights every day.
 This includes children’s right to play.

 Children’s rights are recognised in the United Nations Convention on the Rights of the Child (UNCRC).
 The convention lists the 42 rights children and teenagers (under the age of 18) have.
 It applies to all children and teenagers – whoever they are, wherever they live and whatever they believe.